Human Night Vision – How To See In The Dark, Naturally

-Your eye’s ‘focus’ or visual acuity, is reduced at night under low illumination and 20/20 vision cannot be sustained below a level of deep twilight.
+Your eye’s ‘focus’ or visual acuity under low light conditions is not good.
+Focus is reduced at night under low illumination.
+20/20 vision cannot be sustained below a level of deep twilight.

-Visual acuity at night is derived from small differences in the brightness between objects and their background (contrast).
+Visual acuity at night is derived from small differences in brightness between objects and their background (contrast).

-Dark adaptation of the rods develops slowly over a period of 20 to 30 minutes (apprx.
-80% ‘night vision’.
+Dark adaptation of the Rods develops slowly over a period of 20 to 30 minutes to approximately 80% ‘night vision’.

 Dark adaptation is independent in each eye.
 Even though bright light may shine into one eye, the other eye will retain its dark adaptation if it is protected from the light.